noteed/nix-exps/README.md

 This experiment shows:

-- how to use `dockerTools`, an awesome nixpkgs utility to build Docker images from Nix expressions.
+- How to use `dockerTools`, an awesome nixpkgs utility to build Docker images from Nix expressions.
-- how to do it from within a `nixos/nix` image: no need to have Nix on the host to use `dockerTools` !
+- How to do it from within a `nixos/nix` image: no need to have Nix on the host to use `dockerTools` !

-The Docker image can be built directly with Nix with:
+The final Docker image can be built directly with Nix with:

 ```
 $ nix-build images.nix -A web